openSUSE/people/sources/2011-04-04-per-jessen.md

 **A person ask you why he/she should choose openSUSE instead of other distribution/OS.
 What would be your arguments to convince him/her to pick up openSUSE?**

-If someone asks me, it’s because they value my advice â€“ I hope that is enough to convince him or her.
+If someone asks me, it’s because they value my advice.
+I hope that is enough to convince him or her.

 **Which members of the openSUSE community have you met in person?**